tibs/fish-and-chips-and-kafka-talk/src/readme.rst

 ToDo list:

-* Make each demo use a different topic
 * Clear the demo topic when the demo starts (if the topic already existed)

   I think the best way to do this may be: